memfault/interrupt/_posts/2019-09-04-arm-cortex-m-exceptions-and-nvic.md

 ---
-title: "ARM Cortex-M Exception Handling"
+title: "A Practical guide to ARM Cortex-M Exception Handling"
 description: "Step-by-step walkthrough of ARM Cortex-M Exception handlers & how to configure ARM System Fault Handlers and the Nested Vector Interrupt Controller (NVIC) with examples in C"
 image: /img/armv-m-exceptions/nvic-config-example3.png